radiopushka/AIShellImageMixer/README.md

 ### Modes

 * **learn:** Trains a new neural network model based on the provided configuration file.
+It opens three threads to speed up the process.
 * **run:** Applies a trained model to a specified input image for prediction or processing.

 ### Arguments (learn mode)